 - a.
-Presiding officer announces the item and opens the public hearing; - b.
-Staff report; - c.
-Questions of staff for clarification by Councilmembers; - d.
-Statement by proponents; - e.
-Questions of proponents or staff by Councilmembers; - f.
-Public comments: - g.
-As necessary, questions of public or staff by Councilmembers; - h.
-Response by proponent; - Response by staff; - j.
-Final questions by Councilmembers to staff, proponent or public; - k.
-Presiding officer closes public hearing; - I. Council discussion: - m.
-Council action on item. - H. The making and handling of motions shall be governed by the presiding officer.
+Presiding officer announces the item and opens the public hearing;

+- b.
+Staff report;

+- c.
+Questions of staff for clarification by Councilmembers;

+- d.
+Statement by proponents;

+- e.
+Questions of proponents or staff by Councilmembers;

+- f.
+Public comments;

+- g.
+As necessary, questions of public or staff by Councilmembers;

+- h.
+Response by proponent;

+- i.
+Response by staff;

+- j.
+Final questions by Councilmembers to staff, proponent or public;

+- k.
+Presiding officer closes public hearing;

+- I. Council discussion;

+- m.
+Council action on item.

-I. Non-Agenda Items
+5.10 Non-Agenda Items

-- 1. No action or discussion shall be taken on any item not appearing on the posted agenda, except as provided below: - Councilmembers may briefly respond to statements made or questions posed by members of the public addressing the Council on any item not on the agenda. - b.
-Councilmembers may, on their own initiative or in response to questions posed by a member of the public, ask a question for clarification, provide a reference to staff or other resources for factual information, or request that any matter be placed on a future agenda. - c.
-The Council may take action to direct staff to report back to the Council at a subsequent meeting on any matter. - 2.
-The Council may add to the posted agenda, and take action on any item of business under the conditions stated below: - Upon a determination by a majority vote of the Council that an emergency situation exists.
+- 5.10.1 No action or discussion shall be taken on any item not appearing on the posted agenda, except as provided below: - a.
+Councilmembers may, on their own initiative or in response to questions posed by a member of the public, ask a question for clarification, provide a reference to staff or other resources for factual information, or request that any matter be placed on a future agenda. - b.
+The Council may take action to direct staff to report back to the Council at a subsequent meeting on any matter.

+- 5.10.2 The Council may add to the posted agenda, and take action on any item of business under the conditions stated below: - a.
+Upon a determination by a majority vote of the Council that an emergency situation exists.
 "Emergency situation" means a crippling disaster, a work stoppage, or other activity which severely impairs public health, safety or both. - b.
 Upon a determination by a two-thirds vote of the Council, or, if less than two-thirds of the members are present, by a unanimous vote of those present, that there is a need to take immediate and urgent action and that the need for action came to the attention of the City after the agenda was posted. - c.
-The item was on the agenda for a prior meeting of the Council occurring not more than five calendar days prior to the date action is taken on the item, and at the prior meeting the item was continued to the meeting at which action is being taken.
+The item was on the agenda for a prior meeting of the Council occurring not more than five (5) calendar days prior to the date action is taken on the item, and at the prior meeting the item was continued to the meeting at which action is being taken.